 Quick Guide to Greece

 But don't forget that Greece was also home to one of the most magnificent ancient civilisations - ruins are dotted across the country and are a must-see whatever sort of holiday you're on.
 If you want to focus more on the historical side of holidays here then there are plenty of opportunities!
-Corfu, Rhodes and more all have ruins, but Athens, Olympic and Delphi are the major stops on sightseeing tours.
+Corfu, Rhodes and more all have ruins, but Athens, Olympia and Delphi are the major stops on sightseeing tours.

 If you're after a cheap all inclusive holiday, that's easy!
 There are offers throughout the spring, summer and autumn months so you can decide how hot you want the weather to be.
 Or for a more DIY approach, with added flexibility, why not book your flights and a self-catering hotel separately for a super cheap package holiday bargain.
 Make sure you've got your own kitchen so that you can prepare the local produce and save on eating out every day.